 Aside from the obviously insulting implication that the hundreds of thousands of low-income folks who are falling into the Medicaid gap are either mentally ill or addicted to opioids, there’s a glaring flaw in what Mcwhorter is saying here: Studies have found Medicaid expansion is critical for fighting the opioid crisis.

 There’s a reason opioid deaths are going up in our state while they go down in the states around us – it’s because we didn’t expand Medicaid.
+While getting Suboxone online is now available, the crisis is bigger than treatments being available online.
+The crisis is so big that we need to tackle it from multiple angles, from online treatment to Medicaid to prevention.

 We’ve rejected $7 BILLION and counting.
 You think that wouldn’t help us deal with the opioid crisis and other issues?
-Of Course it would.
+Of course it would.
 That’s not politics, it’s math.

 Natalie Allison then speaks again for the first time since asking the original question, and asks Mcwhorter directly about Medicaid expansion (thank you Natalie):